-- A. The lesson described in the plan must be delivered to an actual classroom of students with the classroom teacher present.
-The classroom teacher may not be the entrant's Educators Rising teacher leader. - B. A 10-minute video, clearly depicting the entrant delivering the lesson, must be submitted online along with the lesson plan.
+- A. The lesson described in the plan must be delivered to an actual CTE classroom of students with the classroom teacher present. - B. A 10-minute video, clearly depicting the entrant delivering the lesson, must be submitted online along with the lesson plan.
 Do not exceed the 10-minute length.
 Only the first 10 minutes of the video will be judged.
-(Given that most lessons take longer than 10 minutes, your video may be edited to include a compilation of important parts of your lesson).
+(Given that most lessons take longer than 10 minutes, your video may be edited to include a compilation of important parts of your lesson.)

-- C. The video is to be submitted in advance and must be uploaded to either YouTube or Vimeo and be linked on the application form.
+- C. The video is to be submitted in advance must be uploaded to either YouTube or Vimeo and be linked on the application form.
 Videos will not be accepted by mail. - D. Competitors must bring their video to the competition site on a USB drive. - E. By submitting a video for this Educators Rising national competition, the competitor assumes full responsibility for securing all required, documented consent from persons appearing in the video, or their legal parents/guardians if they are under the age of 18.